-If you’re not too bothered about your chili staying pale, then some cooked pinto beans would also go well.
+If you’re not too bothered about your chili staying pale and “white”, then some cooked pinto beans would also be great.

 I’m fairly sure that this recipe can be adapted to use soaked dried beans in the instant pot or slow cooker by increasing the amount of water, but I haven’t gotten around to testing it yet so for now I’d say stick with cooked beans.

-Looking at the ingredients, the first thing to note is that while I use a green pepper and a green chili pepper to keep everything more homegenous when it comes to color, you can totally use red or yellow if you prefer.
+Green bell pepper: I use a green bell pepper and green chili pepper to keep everything more homogenous when it comes to color, you can totally use red or yellow if you prefer.

-One chili pepper is what I recommend for this mild-medium spiced chili but you can increase the amount as much as you’d prefer to up the level of spice.
-No more than six though, and that should be a SCORCHING hot chili.
+Chili pepper: Just one is what I recommend to keep this chili at a mild-medium spic level but you can increase the amount as much as you’d prefer to up the level of spice.
+No more than six though, and that should result in a SCORCHING hot chili.

-I like to use a vegetable stock cube as that’s what I tend to have on hand but you can omit it and use four cups of vegetable stock instead of water if you prefer.
+Stock cube: I like to use vegetable stock cubes as that’s what I tend to have on hand but you can omit it and use four cups of vegetable stock instead of water if you prefer.

 Vegetable bouillon can also be substituted, just check the brand you use and use enough to make up a liter of stock.
 For example, for Better Than Bouillon you’d need to use four teaspoons.

-Making this vegan white bean chili is so easy I’m sure it will become a regular at your house.
+Making this vegetarian white chili is so easy I’m sure it will become a regular at your house.
 As usual, just in case, I go into the recipe details in-depth in this section and include photos for beginner cooks or to check if you’re unsure about any step.

 In the photos, I use a large frying pan so that you can see what’s going on more easily but I definitely recommend using a large pot instead or it will be difficult to stir your ingredients without splashing some liquid out.